nonabelian/sConnectome/README.md

 For future analysis, I am looking forward to performing signal/noise analysis, and other preprocessing, to see if I can make the model predictive.

-Finally, I have compiled these results into an interactable web application:
+Finally, I have compiled these results into an interactive web application:
 [sConnectome](http://ec2-54-146-103-117.compute-1.amazonaws.com:8080)

 ## Data